 Safety Data Sheets

-Safety data sheets are the main tool for ensuring that manufacturers and importers communicate enough information along the supply chain to allow safe use of their substances and mixtures.
+Safety data sheets (SDS) are the main tool for ensuring that suppliers communicate enough information along the supply chain to allow safe use of their substances and mixtures.

-Safety data sheets include information about the properties of the substance, its hazards and instructions for handling, disposal and transport and also first-aid, fire-fighting and exposure control measures.
+Safety data sheets include information about the properties of the substance (or mixture), its hazards and instructions for handling, disposal and transport and also first-aid, fire-fighting and exposure control measures.
 This information can be found in the main body of the safety data sheet or in the annexed exposure scenarios (where applicable).
 The requirements for the compilation of the safety data sheets are specified in Annex II of REACH.

 - A substance (and from 1 June 2015 a mixture) classified as hazardous according to CLP.